MetanoKid/coding-scars/_drafts/noisy-neighbors-karma-restorer.md

 Fast forward to 8 months after we moved.
 The noise continued and we were feeling so embarrased when we'd meet them in the elevator or the building.
 We were also noticing how irascible we were becoming because of the lack of sleep.

-Some time before that time I had watched this YouTube video:
+Some time before that I had watched this YouTube video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KnHYKVIbDcs?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>